Seminole Legacy Golf Club

-The Don Veller Seminole Golf Course and Club, also known as the Seminole Legacy Golf Club is located in Tallahassee, Florida and is the home of the Florida State Seminoles men's golf and Florida State Seminoles women's golf teams.
+The Seminole Legacy Golf Club, known in the past as the Don Veller Seminole Golf Course and Club is located in Tallahassee, Florida and is the home of the Florida State Seminoles men's golf and Florida State Seminoles women's golf teams.
 It was constructed in 1962 by the architect Bill Amick.
 Bob Walker renovated the course to a 7,147-yard (6,535 m) par 73 course.
 In 2020 the course opened after a 10 million dollar renovation designed by famed Nicklaus Design Company.
 Course was renovated into a 7,240 yard par 72 course.

 The Seminole Legacy Golf Club on the Florida State University campus in Tallahassee and the Don Middleton Golf Complex was home to the school's Professional Golf Management program.
 The two-story brick building has two wings that houses offices, classrooms, clubhouse, pro shop and the Burr Family Renegade Grill.

 In 2007 a new 21,000-square-foot (2,000 m^{2}) chipping green was added in the southeast corner near the 29 driving range boxes.
 A 10-acre (40,000 m^{2}) practice facility is used by the FSU golf team.
 At its height, the par-73 old course was open to the public, enjoyed a membership of 800 and hosted approximately 42,000 rounds annually.